-We illustrate the different designs using a common set of terms for predictors (x), responses (y), and confounding variables (z) in a regression, applied to our example of the snail system in Figure 3 with different sites (i) sampled either at multiple time points (j) in a panel design or in multiple plots (j) in the case of a cross-sectional design.
+We illustrate the different designs using a common set of terms for causal variables of interest (x), responses (y), and confounding variables (z) in a regression, applied to our example of the snail system in Figure 3 with different sites (i) sampled either at multiple time points (j) in a panel design or in multiple plots (j) in the case of a cross-sectional design.
 For the sake of simplicity, we assume a linear model form with normally distributed error (e) such that if we had measured the confounder, we could fit the following model and get a causally identified estimate of the effect of x on y.

 yij=β0+β1xij+γzi+ϵij